- User Since

 I haven't heard of a planned change in the behavior of the 3D cursor for 2.8 but I'm not involved enough to know.
 You probably know better, so, do as you wish

 You made some good points.
 I update my proposal :

 I think you didn't reply to Aaron by telling if you did try on RC2

 Detail flood fill doesn't work when the origin of the object is not at the center of the object.
 Doing Transform > Origin to Geometry fixes the issue.

 This has likely been fixed in 2.79.
 See this gif :

 Aug 19 2017

 Closing the other one and keeping this one would make more sense to me, as the other one doesn't qualify as a valid bug report (more as a feature request), whereas this one does, as I explained in my previous commentary, but I'll leave it to you from here.

 Note that even the non-regressed version doesn't completely fix the issues mentioned in the other task in terms of parallelism between the UV edge and the bled edge.
 If the quad is distorted, you lose that parallelism :

-I assigned you because you were assigned to this one https://developer.blender.org/T43709 and I know it's the same issue but I'd like to know what you think of my message above.
+I assigned you because you were assigned to this one https://developer.blender.org/T43709.
+It may be the same issue but I'd like to know if you have an answer to my question above.